• Skip to primary navigation

 #1.
 Utah Beach

-The landing site called Utah Beach stretches from Sainte Marie du Mont to Quineville on the east coast of the Cotentin Peninsula.
+The landing zone known as Utah Beach stretches from Sainte Marie du Mont to Quineville on the east coast of the Cotentin peninsula.
 It was one of the American landing zones along with Omaha.

 On June 6, 1944, Operation Overlord was launched and paratroopers arrived on the beach.